Sophia was in deep sleep when Tristan’s thoughts woke her up.

 “Oh Leah, I am sorry.
 I was not well.
 Terrible headache.
 I slept off after taking meds.
 Didn’t check the calls on my phone.”

 “Okay.
-So, are you coming to office now?”
+So, are you coming to the office now?”

 “Now?
 No way at all.
 I am totally dead.
 All good?
 Something important?
 Any problems?”
 The episode with Mathew the previous evening came crashing down to her.

 “Oh no… nothing at all.
 Just that a meeting with the Chase Holdings has been fixed in another two days.
 Thought you would like to know it for drawing up the agreement.”

 “Oh yes of course.
 Two days right?
 Oh, its such a crash week for me Leah.
 My parents are moving to this city this week and I am totally busy and then there is the case of… well, I am also helping a friend to move out and find a new place to live.”

 “Oh, but I am afraid I cannot change the dates.
 This was a lucky chance.
 The next available dates are, like, at least two weeks later…”

 “No issues Leah.
 It’s ok.
 I just said.
 See you at the office tomorrow then.
 I need to eat something or I might be dead before tomorrow.”